nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Connectify` and the **Actor** is the `user`, unless specified otherwise)

+For each use case, "User is in list view" means an expectation that user has already executed the `list` command and is viewing the list of clients.
+However the user could be in the dashboard view, in this case the command will still work, but the user will be redirected to the list view after the command finishes executing.

+To enter the list view see Use case UC01:

-**Use case: Delete a client**
+**Use case: UC01 - Enter list view**

 **MSS**

+1. User opens the app and is in dashboard view
-1. User requests to list clients
+2. User requests to enter list view
-2. Connectify shows a list of clients
-3. User requests to delete a specific client in the list
+3. Connectify shows the list view
-4. Connectify deletes the client

     Use case ends.

+**Use case: UC02 - Delete a client**

+**MSS**

+1. User requests to delete a specific client in the list
+2. Connectify deletes the client

+    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

-**Use case: Add a client interaction**
+**Use case: UC02 - Add a client interaction**

 **MSS**

-1. User requests to list clients
-2. Connectify shows a list of clients
-3. User requests create a client interaction
+1. User requests create a client interaction
-4. Connectify adds the interaction to the client profile
+2. Connectify adds the interaction to the client profile

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The user does not exist.

-    * 3a1.
+    * 1a1.
 Connectify shows an error message.

       Use case resumes at step 2.

-* 3b.
-The client interaction is empty
+* 1b.
+The entered client interaction is invalid

-    * 3b1.
+    * 1b1.
 Connectify shows an error message.

       Use case resumes at step 2.

-**Use case: Mark a client as “Cold”, “Warm” or “Hot” Leads**
+**Use case: UC03 - Mark a client as “Cold”, “Warm” or “Hot” Leads**

 **MSS**